jappeace/haskell-template-project/Readme.md

 [![Build status](https://img.shields.io/travis/jappeace/haskell-template-project)](https://travis-ci.org/jappeace/haskell-template-project/builds/)
 [![Jappiejappie](https://img.shields.io/badge/discord-jappiejappie-black?logo=discord)](https://discord.gg/Hp4agqy)

+> The eye that looks ahead to the safe course is closed forever.

-# Haskell project template
+Haskell project template.

-Using cabal within a nix shell.
+Set up cabal within a nix shell.
-If you like nix this is a good way of doing haskell dev.
+If you like nix this is a good way of doing haskell development.

 similar to: https://github.com/monadfix/nix-cabal
 except this has a makefile and ghcid.
-We also make aggressive use of [pinning](https://nixos.wiki/wiki/FAQ/Pinning_Nixpkgs) to have consistency.
+We also make aggressive use of [pinning](https://nixos.wiki/wiki/FAQ/Pinning_Nixpkgs) ensuring project builds for ever (theoretically).

 Comes with:
 + [GHCID](https://jappieklooster.nl/ghcid-for-multi-package-projects.html)